developerSid/KubernetesKluster/Provision/README.md

             etcd-1               Healthy   {"health":"true"}
             etcd-2               Healthy   {"health":"true"}
          ```
-1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -u vagrant --tags=worker` to install all the components for the worker machines
-   1. prompts triggered by the `ansible-playbook` command
-      1. ssh password: `vagrant`
 1. Need to configure the node's access.
 Change directory to the Kluster directory and execute `vagrant ssh master01`
    1. execute
 ```bash